 I had a friend who died of alcohol poisoning a year ago.

 Her sponsor told her that all she had to do was go to 12-step meetings, Church, work the steps, pray, stop being in self-pity, and be of service.

-This confused her, because after she got sober, she experienced an onset of depression and panic attacks, which made it hard for her to function, let alone read a Big Book.
+This confused her because after she got sober, she experienced an onset of depression and panic attacks, making it hard for her to function, let alone read a Big Book.

 I suggested that she participate in a clinical, evidence-based treatment program at a residential treatment center.
-While in treatment, she could work on a 12-step program, with licensed therapists, and addiction counselors who could help her process the 12 steps, so that she could understand the healing message behind the old-fashioned language of the Big Book.
+While in treatment, she could work on a 12-step program with licensed therapists and addiction counselors who could help her process the 12 steps to understand the healing message behind the old-fashioned language of the Big Book.

 When she received a 30-day chip, she hugged me.
 Shortly after that, we met for coffee at Starbucks.

-She gave me a beautiful God box, so that I could write my hopes and dreams on pieces of paper, fold them up, and place them inside.
-Sometimes after I wrote down my hopes, I made origami cicadas from the pieces of paper, because when I lived in the Hollywood Hills, the singing of cicadas in the middle of the night gave me much comfort.
+She gave me a beautiful God box to write my hopes and dreams on pieces of paper, fold them up, and place them inside.
+Sometimes after I wrote down my hopes, I made origami cicadas from the works of paper because when I lived in the Hollywood Hills, the singing of cicadas in the middle of the night gave me much comfort.
 And then I dropped the cicadas into the little God Box.

 In return, I gave her a book, Stephanie S. Covington’s A Woman’s Guide to the Twelve Steps.

 A few days later, at a meeting, I smelt the alcohol on her breath.
 After I moved to the Mojave, we lost touch.

 Last year, her mother found her dead inside a cheap motel room.
 She had been missing for days.
 When her mom saw her, she was sprawled like a broken doll on the floor’s dirty carpet, with empty bottles of vodka by her side.